 - L-arginine supplements: To increase levels of nitric oxide for ED, some people choose to take a L-arginine supplement.
 According to Mayo Clinic, some specific conditions where L-arginine supplements may be helpful include angina, high blood pressure and erectile dysfunction.
 What does L arginine do sexually?
 Some research shows that taking oral L-arginine might improve sexual function in men with erectile dysfunction due to a physical cause.

-These are some delicious recipes to try that are loaded with vegetables rich in dietary nitrates that can help boost NO levels in the body.
+These are some delicious recipes to try that are loaded with vegetables rich in dietary nitrates that can help boost nitric oxide levels in the body.
 Try the following:

 - Roasted Beet Salad Recipe